 Additionally, business projects may require specific technical knowledge or engineering skillsets to participate in mitigation work.

 In-house mitigation work may require leadership to be familiar with software engineering environments.
 If so, it’s best to maintain the engineering bar with this candidate you would have in existing engineering organizations.
 The desire to lower the bar will be strong.
-Avoiding frustrating relationships due to a skills gap is worth it.
-Having a security organization create more toil than they manage will make relationships deteriorate.
+Avoid having a security organization create more toil than they manage.
+This will make organizational relationships deteriorate quickly.

 - What have you built to reduce risk when no product was available to help you?